emberjs/rfcs/text/0779-first-class-component-templates.md

 );
 ```

 Since the compiled output is a default export, it is a static error to have multiple top-level (i.e. not bound to a name) `<template>`s in a file—because it is a static error to have multiple `export default` statements in a JavaScript file.
-(We should provide linting tooling to error on this case, rather than letting it fail at build or runtime.)
+We should provide a lint rule to error on this case, rather than letting it fail at build or runtime.

 #### Bound to a name